Match Reports / Union II

 Three points

-1. Jose Riasco was on the bench as a substitute, after reportedly have been practicing in Chester for the past week or two.
+1. Jose Riasco was on the bench as a substitute, after reportedly having been practicing in Chester for the past week or two.
 He substituted in the 74th minute for Markus Anderson.
 The mystery of his whereabouts is over.

 2. Eddy Davis III now leads Philadelphia’s second team in single season goal scoring with 13, having surpassed Faris “Pemi” Moumgamba’s 11 in 2019 for Bethlehem Steel FC.
 Davis is one short of tying the Cameroonian’s career record of 14.